alphajuliet/racket-music/README.md

 ### core.rkt

 The basic functions for manipulating and converting between note numbers (integers) and note names ('C to 'B), and providing basic functions for transposing, inverting, and modulo 12.

-It also provides some utility functions for mapping over either single items, or lists.
+- `transpose transpose* invert invert*`
+- `inversions`
+- `note->num num->note num->note* collapse`
+- `map-note`

-There are also wrappers for functions that expect note numbers that can be used for note names, so that you can, for example, transpose the notes '(C D E).
+Transpositions and inversions expect note numbers. `map-note` is a wrapper for note names, for example `(map-note (transpose 4) '(C D E))`.

-Most functions that take more than one argument are already curried so that you can easily use them in higher-order functions without explicitly doing partial evaluation.
-An example is `(wrap (transpose 2) '(C D E))`.
+Functions that take more than one argument are already curried so that you can easily use them in higher-order functions without explicitly doing partial evaluation.

 ### chord.rkt

 Chords are implemented as a simple type with two fields: root note and chord name, e.g. `(chord 'E 'minor)`.
 A hash table of common chords are defined in `chords` so that we can switch between note numbers, note names, and chord names using the provided conversion functions.
 This includes a reverse lookup `(num->chord...)` that tries to match a list of note numbers to a defined chord name.

+- `chord->num num->chord note->chord chord->notes chord->notes* canonical`
+- `map-chord map-chord<`
+- `contains-note? chord-contains?`
+- `random-chord random-related-chord random-related-chords random-chords-with-note random-chord-generator`

-A wrapper function is also provided for chords, e.g. `(wrapc inversions (chord 'D 'major))`.
-There are also functions for finding notes in one or more chords.
+A mapping function is also provided for chords, e.g. `(map-chord inversions (chord 'D 'major))`.
+There are also functions for finding notes in one or more chords, and for generating chords within some constraints.

+### scale.rkt

+Scales are based on a root note and a scale name, e.g. major, minor, myxolydian

+- `scale->num scale->notes scale->notes*`

 ### neoriemann.rkt